tiagonovello/cv-2025/index.md

 # 🧠 Computer Vision: 3D Reconstruction from Images

-**Instructor:** Tiago Novello
+**Author:** Tiago Novello
-**Contributors:** Daniel Perazzo, Vitor Pereira Matias
+**Mentors:** Daniel Perazzo, Vitor Pereira Matias, Diana Aldana?
 **Institution:** Visgraf - IMPA
-**Semester:** 2025
+**Date:** Aug 3, 2025

 ---

 ## 🎯 Objective

-The goal of this course is to compute geometric and semantic properties of the three-dimensional world from digital images.
+The goal of this course is to compute geometric properties of the 3D world from digital images.
+Study classical and learning-based methods for 3D reconstruction, with hands-on implementation and project work.

 ---

 ## 📝 Assignments

-- Programming exercises
+- Programming, reading, and writing exercises
-- Reading/writing assignments
-- Project development
+- Project development following Role and play presentations
-- Students will present their work in the **Computer Graphics Seminar**
+- Literature review and problem setup (using Role-Playing Paper-Reading …)
+- Iterative development with mentor feedback
+- Final presentation at the CG Seminar

 ---